 Transducer Properties dialog box

-The Transducer Properties dialog box is used to enter the location and orientation and calibration settings for a transducer.
+The Transducer Properties dialog box is used to enter the location, orientation and calibration settings for a transducer.

 To display the Transducer Properties dialog box from the Dataflow window: